 It makes good business sense to have your leases reviewed by a Retail Leasing Lawyer.

-If you have any questions about leasing your premises please call me, Peter Lee, 3329 3999 for an obligation free conversation.
+If you have any questions about leasing your premises please call Peter Lee on 07 3186 6666 for an obligation free conversation.